 The road leading to Keilir and Lambafellsklofi rift

-To reach Lambafellsklofi/Lambafellsgjá you drive the Reykjanesbraut road number 41 and exit by Höskuldavallavegur road.
+To reach Lambafellsklofi/Lambafellsgjá, you drive the Reykjanesbraut road number 41 and exit by Höskuldavallavegur road.

-There is so much more to see and do here on the Reykjanesskagi peninsula and parts of it are called the Blue Diamond Circle.
-I will soon be showing you that circle, but in the meanwhile, I have written a couple of travel-blogs about interesting sights on that circle:
+I will soon be showing you that circle, but in the meantime, I have written a couple of travel blogs about interesting sights on that circle:

 A volcanic eruption started in Mt.
 Fagradalsfjall and Geldingadalir in 2021